 - be the reason a friend, sibling, child, coworker, or someone else you know finds greater value in their life and develops a higher level of self-esteem.

 - open yourself up to the possibility of close relationships with a wider range of people.

 Become a Master Trainer +

-- have qualifications including good communication skills, organizational skills, dependability, willingness to learn, interest in group dynamics and conflict resolution
+- Have qualifications including communications skills, organizational skills, dependability, willingness to learn, interest in group dynamics and conflict resolution.

 Ally Directory +

 Name Phone Melynda Blackburn, Clinical Affairs Unit Manager, Clinical Education 480.245.6275 email@example.com